pixiiidust/TeloMeshV2/README.md

 ### 3. AI & Advanced Capabilities (Long-term)
 - **Machine Learning:** GNN based prediction via learned weights for UX pattern detection, and semantic clustering
 - **Generative AI:** Natural language explanations and AI-powered UX recommendations
-- **Advanced Visualization:** 3D journey mapping, animation of flow changes, and percolation simulations
+- **Advanced Visualization:** 3D journey mapping, animation of user flow changes, and forecast simulations

 For more details on contributing to these features, see our [contribution guidelines](contributing.md).